-VocRehab Vermont is part of the public VR system governed by the federal Rehabilitation Services Administration.
-We are housed in Vermont's Agency of Human Services.
+VocRehab Vermont is part of the public Vocational Rehabilitation (VR) system governed by the federal Rehabilitation Services Administration.
+We are housed in Vermont's Agency of Human Services and operate under Vermont laws, regulations, and policies.

 We are guided by representative consumer boards that oversee our needs assessment and our policies and procedures.
-We are managed by experienced VocRehab professionals who have risen through the ranks.
+We are managed by experienced VR professionals who have risen through the ranks.

 Policy and Procedures